DTG8/academy/README.md

 # Tech Academy - Professional Training Website

 A modern, beautiful, and professional website for your tech academy startup.
-Showcase your courses in DevOps, Cybersecurity, AI/ML, and Web Development with compelling design and user experience.
+Showcase your courses in DevOps, Cybersecurity, Applied AI & Generative AI, and Web Development with compelling design and user experience.

 ## 🚀 Features